 Ask OS X Daily: “How can I password protect a file?”

 Hello all you loyal OS X Daily readers!
 Recently we have been receiving a large number of Mac OS X related questions in our inbox.
 Normally our staff would try and respond with an answer to the best of our knowledge.
-However, sometimes we get a question we absolutely do not know the answer to.
-We think it would be fun to run some of these by the many regulars who stop by the site.
-Please help us with the following question, and feel free to continue to email us with any Mac OS X related questions.
+However, sometimes we get a question we think would be better sourced to the wisdom of our brilliant readers, and this one in particular we think would be fun to run some of these by the many regulars who stop by the site.
+We’ll offer a few of our own suggestions for password protecting various elements of a Mac, but please help us with the following question and give your own opinions:

 “First off, I’ve enjoyed the numerous tips and tricks posted by the knowledgeable folks at OS X Daily.
 I have something I think you guys might be able to help me with.
 Recently I found myself writing a journal, and as such I really want to find a way to password protect it so my inner thoughts don’t end up in the hands of the wrong person.
 Multiple people use my laptop and its not a good feeling knowing that anyone could just double click my text file of emotion and find out everything about me!
 All I’m looking for is a way to encrypt a file on a file-by-file basis, do you guys have any suggestions?”